Principality Building Society

-The Principality Building Society (Cymdeithas Adeiladu Principality) is a building society based in Cardiff, Wales.
-With assets of £11bn it is the largest building society in Wales and the sixth largest in the United Kingdom.
-Principality Building Society is mutual, which means it is owned by its members rather than shareholders.
+Principality Building Society (Cymdeithas Adeiladu Principality) is a building society based in Cardiff, Wales.
+At December 2022, the Society had total assets of more than £11 billion.

+Principality Building Society is a mutual, which means it is owned by its members rather than shareholders.
 It serves clients through the internet and telephone as well as at high street branches.
 It is a member of the Building Societies Association.

 History

 1860-1960

-The Society was formed in Cardiff in 1860 under the lengthy name of the Principality Permanent Benefit Building and Investment Society; the “Benefit” was dropped in 1876 when it incorporated under the 1874 Building Society Act, and to its present name in 1913.
+The society was formed in Cardiff under the lengthy name of the Principality Permanent Benefit Building and Investment Society in 1860.
+The “Benefit” was dropped in 1876 when it incorporated under the Building Societies Act 1874, and to its present name in 1913.
 The trustees were local dignitaries and the directors largely tradesmen and merchants.
 It did not have its first office until 1870 and although it had an early agency, it remained a small local society.
 Despite this, the Principality was able to claim to be “the largest by far in Wales and the West of England” when it gave evidence to a House of Commons Committee in 1893.
 By 1910, the Society had some 6,000 accounts and was large enough to have its own office in 1914.
-It was not until the 1930s that the Society appeared to make any significant move away from Cardiff, when branches were opened in Swansea and Barry in 1934.
-Given the boom in private housing and the subsequent impact of inflation, the Society’s asset growth remained modest – from £2m in 1932 to £3m in 1947.
+It was not until the 1930s that the society appeared to make any significant move away from Cardiff, when branches were opened in Swansea and Barry in 1934.
+Given the boom in private housing and the subsequent impact of inflation, the society’s asset growth remained modest – from £2m in 1932 to £3m in 1947.
 Expansion from the 1930s appeared to come mainly from agencies and by 1960 these totalled around 50.